OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Character_Class_System.md

 - **Implementation**: Complete

 ## Overview

+**Game Rule Summary**: Your character class determines everything about how your character plays - what weapons you can use, what spells you can cast, how tough you are, and how you gain power as you level up.
+Each class is designed for a specific role like tank, healer, caster, or stealth, and your choice shapes your entire gameplay experience.
+Classes are grouped by realm (Albion, Midgard, Hibernia) and you can only play with others from your realm.

 The character class system defines the fundamental attributes, capabilities, and progression mechanics for all playable classes in DAoC.
 Classes are organized by realm and type, with inheritance hierarchies from base classes to advanced specializations.

 ## Core Architecture

 ### Class Interface

+**Game Rule Summary**: Every class has core properties that define how it works - which stats are most important, how much health they start with, how many skill points they get, and what type of combat style they use.
+These properties determine whether you'll be a tough fighter, a fragile but powerful wizard, or something in between.

 ```csharp
 public interface ICharacterClass
 {